 Owners naturally have concerns when it comes to the combination of water and electrical equipment.
 However, a review by Liu and Kim of water mist fire suppression cites several studies showing that water mist is effective in electronic equipment applications and does not cause short circuits or other damage.

 Water mist may in fact have some advantages over gas based fire suppressants due to its heat removal mechanism, which may help to prevent melting of wire insulation and other materials, and due to its non-toxic quality, which may allow uninterrupted human occupation of the compartment.

 Water mist can be used in a room where equipment with an Ingress Protection (IP) rating better than IP22 is located.
 Another misperception is that low pressure systems can cause more damage to electric and electronic equipment than high pressure systems.
 In fact, cabinets and cables may be better cooled by the larger water mist droplets.

-Unitor XFlow® water mist system– the ultimate low pressure solution
+Unitor XFlow® water mist system– combine the best of both

 Using the patented XFlow® nozzle technology, this low pressure system can provide protection volume up to 5,000 m³ – a volume which traditionally has required a high pressure system.

 The system is performance-based, meaning that its operation is verified at an independent test facility to an IMO performance standard.
 In addition to machinery spaces, water mist fire-fighting systems can be specified for accommodation and balcony areas in the cruise and leisure yacht markets.

 Unitor XFlow® water mist system is tested according to multiple IMO standards.
 For Local Application: IMO MSC/Circ.
 1387, Total Flooding: IMO MSC/Circ.
 1165 (with scaling according to circ.
 1385) and Accommodation: IMO Res.
 MSC.
 265(84), replacing IMO Res.
 A.800 (19).